 Make sure you read our guide, How To Buy A Property In Portugal, before purchasing your home in the sun.

 The Algarve has its own charm for expats.
 The combination of sun, high temperatures, and beautiful beaches make it an attractive option for those wanting a less rainy lifestyle.

 Its large number of expats is either a big pro or a massive con.
-However, if this doesn’t appeal to you then the Algarve is perhaps not for you.
+However, if this doesn’t appeal to you, then the Algarve is perhaps not for you.
 Many know what to expect from the region, and there are plenty of other places to find an authentic way of living.

-If you can, spend some time travelling the region to pick up on its nuances and quirks, as this will give you useful information on where to settle down.
+If you can, spend some time traveling the region to pick up on its nuances and quirks, as this will give you useful information on where to settle down.
 Wherever you pick, the Algarve has plenty to offer expats.

 Other popular locations in Portugal to consider:

 - Living In Setúbal

 - Living in Portugal – The Expats’ Guide – the pros and cons of living in Portugal, the cost of living, healthcare, taxes, and more.

 - Best Places To Live In Portugal – a detailed overview of Portugal’s most popular locations for expats.

 - The Non-Habitual Residence Regime, Foreign Pensions And Tax In Portugal– all about the NHR and how to take advantage of its special tax regime when you retire to Portugal.